trikit/trikit/README.md

 Out[2]: trikit.triangle.CumTriangle
 ```

-trikit cumulative triangle instances expose a plot method, which produces a
+trikit cumulative triangle instances expose a plot method, which generates a
 faceted plot by origin representing the progression of cumulative losses to
 date by development period.
 The exhibit can be obtained as follows: